-Policy 8: BDC03: Land to the east of Spital Road
+Policy 6: BDC03: Land to the east of Spital Road

-- 1. The land identified above is allocated for residential development of, up to and including, 53 new dwellings. - 2.
-Development proposals will be supported provided they take into consideration the findings of the Neighbourhood Profile Report, are in line with all other relevant Policies and give consideration to the following: - a.
-The impact on the setting of the nearby Listed Buildings and non-designated heritage, in particular Spital House, Blyth & Hodsock War Memorial, Old Police House, and Blyth Cemetery unregistered park & garden.
-Consideration should be given to the impact on views towards the Church of St Mary & St Martin.
-The development proposal will be asked to demonstrate how the landscaping, boundary treatment, design, layout and materials will do not have a detrimental impact and will complement with the above-mentioned heritage and character features; and, - b.
-Safe access to the site for vehicles, cyclist and pedestrians, providing enough space for on-site parking and manoeuvring, including a 2.0m footway across the site frontage connecting into the village.
-A Transport Assessment should be produced for the site; and, - c.
-The site location being next to a major road highway (A1), providing a landscaped buffer between properties and the A1 for air quality and noise reasons; and, - d.
-The overhead power line running through the site, and potentially an undeveloped buffer around the powerline.
+- 1. The land identified above is allocated for residential development. - 2 Development proposals will be supported provided they take into consideration the findings of the Neighbourhood Profile Report, are in line with all other relevant Policies and provide positive designs which address the following matters: - a.
+The potential impact of the development on the setting of the nearby Listed Buildings and non- designated heritage, in particular Spital House, Blyth & Hodsock War Memorial, Old Police House, and Blyth Cemetery unregistered park & garden, and the impact on views towards the Church of St Mary & St Martin.
+The development proposal should demonstrate how the landscaping, boundary treatment, design, layout and materials will do not have a detrimental impact and will complement with the above-mentioned heritage and character features; and, - b.
+Provide safe access to the site for vehicles, cyclist and pedestrians, providing enough space for on-site parking and manoeuvring, including a 2.0m footway across the site frontage connecting into the village; and, - c.
+The provision of affordable housing to the most up-to-date Bassetlaw District Council standards; and, - d.
+The design of a site layout which takes account of its relationship to Spital Road and provides safe and attractive pedestrian and cycle routes within the site and between the site and Spital Road; and, - e.
+The provision of a landscape buffer or other appropriate mechanism to provide a noise and air quality buffer between built development on the site and the adjacent A1 trunk road; and, f.
+The need to ensure the layout of the wider site has regard to the overhead power line running through the southern part of the site.

-6.11 Policy 9: Employment
+6.10 Policy 7: Employment